chrisx8/infra/README.md

 - Python dependencies are pinned by minor versions, declared in `requirements.txt`
   - Re-run setup after updating dependency pins
 - Pre-commit hooks are pinned by exact versions, declared in `.pre-commit-config.yaml`
-  - Update by running `pre-commit autoupdate`
+  - Update by running `prek autoupdate`
 - Ansible collections are unpinned, declared in `requirements.yml`

 ## License